Samsung/tizen-docs/docs/application/native/tutorials/process/performance.md

       You must only consider the use of this option if Valgrind's debug output directs you to do so.
 In that case, it tells you the new threshold you must specify.

       In general, allocating large structures on the stack is a bad idea, because you can easily run out of stack space, especially on systems with limited memory or which expect to support large numbers of threads each with a small stack, and also because the error checking performed by **Memcheck** is more effective for heap-allocated data than for stack-allocated data.
 If you have to use this option, consider rewriting your code to allocate on the heap rather than on the stack.

    - **suppressions file**

        This option specifies an extra file from which to read descriptions of errors to suppress.
 You can use up to 100 extra suppression files.

-6. On the **Tool Advanced setting** tab, set the advanced options.The tab content depends on the selection you have made on the **Collect data** tab.
+6. On the **Tool Advanced setting** tab, set the advanced options.

+   The tab content depends on the selection you have made on the **Collect data** tab.

    Tool Advanced setting options for memory error and memory leak profiling cantains the following options: